Lesiba5379/Beacon-TLM-Project/README.md

 ## About Beacon Telemetry Project

-Opens up a web socket to get beacon data from the kontakt IoT platform, counts how many times a beacon has been moved, then display it in a table and a graph.
+Opens up a web socket to get beacon data from the kontakt IoT platform, calculate how many times a beacon has been moved, then display it in a table and a graph.

 # Technology used: